chronolaw/openresty_dev/README.md

 * Linux or other UNIX like
 * OpenResty 1.13.6.x or later

+## Links
+* [lua-nginx-module](https://github.com/openresty/lua-nginx-module) - Embed the power of Lua into Nginx
+* [stream-lua-nginx-module](https://github.com/openresty/stream-lua-nginx-module) - Embed the power of Lua into NGINX TCP servers

 ## See Also
 * [ngx_cpp_dev](https://github.com/chronolaw/ngx_cpp_dev) - Nginx cpp development kit, with the power of C++11 and Boost Library.
 * [annotated_nginx](https://github.com/chronolaw/annotated_nginx) - 注释nginx，学习研究源码